Senior Gear Editor

 67 lbs

-Pros: Great power, smooth ride off-road
+Pros: Great power, smooth ride off-road, now with a torque sensor

 Once you start venturing into the off-road category of ebikes, the price climbs quite dramatically.
-Larger, more solid frames and wheels command a price tag to match the strength needed to withstand all the bumps and bruises that offroad-riding dictates.
+Larger, more solid frames and wheels command a price tag to match the strength needed to withstand all the bumps and bruises that off-road riding dictates.
 But Lectric has been able to produce an electric bike that performs impressively well off-road for a respectable price point.

 Lectric has built a reputation for great-performing electric bikes with incredible value for the money.
-The new Xpeak is no exception and offers riders full-sized 26″ fat wheels and a solid frame that can withstand a bit of abuse.
-We took it through some sketchy overgrown backroads with logs strewn across them and the bike had no issue riding over whatever was in its way.
+The new Xpeak 2.0 is no exception and offers riders full-sized 26″ fat wheels and a solid frame that can withstand a bit of abuse.
+We took it through some sketchy overgrown backroads with logs strewn across them, and the bike had no issue riding over whatever was in its way.
 This is in part thanks to its impressive 1310W peak motor that can give the bike a huge boost when it’s needed the most.

-While the Xpeak does have a front suspension, the 3″ of travel and lack of rear suspension isn’t necessarily something you want to be taking on some big descents.
-But non-technical singletrack wasn’t an issue, and of course, it handled like a champ on the pavement with a smooth, steady ride with plenty of power.
+While the Xpeak 2.0 does have a front suspension, the 3″ of travel and lack of rear suspension isn’t necessarily something you want to be taking on some big descents.
+But non-technical singletrack wasn’t an issue, and of course, it handled like a champ on the pavement with a smooth, steady ride and plenty of power.

 CHECK PRICE ON Lectric

-Range: 25-45 miles
+Range: 20-40 miles, 25-45 miles with larger 13.4AH battery

 Top Speed: 28 mph